 Top 3 stops from Paris to Brussels

 From Lille my next stop was Kortrijk, where catching a direct train to Brussels is easy.
-Still, as a Eurail pass holder you’re never in a rush, and I knew Kortrijk holds enough historical sites of interest to warrant a wander.
-As is the case with many of the old towns of Belgium, the Grote Markt (town square) is the heart of the city, so I headed in that direction to wile away the time before my train’s departure.
+Still, as a Eurail Pass Holder you’re never in a rush.
+I knew Kortrijk holds enough historical sites of interest to warrant a wander.
+As is the case with many of the old towns of Belgium, the Grote Markt (town square) is the heart of the city.
+So I headed in that direction to wile away the time before my train’s departure.

 Arriving in Brussels

 Once you’re in Belgium, reaching Brussels is easy work.
 I checked into my hostel and then made my way to Brussels’ Grote Markt.
-I had been here before, but this town square is among the grandest in Europe, and it never fails to blow my mind.
+I had been here before, but this town square is among the grandest in Europe.
+It never fails to blow my mind.
 While I was admiring the guild houses, I thought back to the start of the day in Paris.
-I had seen three cities along the way using four regional trains, and it was so surprisingly simple.
+I had seen three cities along the way using four regional trains.
+It was so surprisingly simple!

 I left Paris around 9 a.m. and got to Brussels around 6.30 p.m., with about four hours of travel time.
 Sure, the direct high-speed train takes less than an hour and a half.
 But taking the regional rails allowed me to see so much, and in just one day.

 Who knows, a place you have never heard of might soon become your new favourite city.
 Find out more about the Eurail Pass.